okmatija/Puck/PLAN.md

 # Why/What?

 A pong game to play at work in breaks
+Starting competitive mobile e-sports!

 # General

+[ ] Balls taking damage from moving too fast should have their speed reduced after the damaging collision [ ] Maybe the balls coming from left/right are the ones for P1/P2...
+[ ] Launch balls from left and right in alternating direction, have a shape that directs the ball from one side to the other.
+Maybe have a button that launches a

+    |\
+    | \
+    |  \
+    |   \
+    +....+

+[ ] Three full line of textured boxes for lives behind the player, so you can get a really damaging ball in a tunnel.
+Maybe the front row have more health so balls can get trapped inside
+[ ] Powerup to change the shape of the opponents hearts so your balls get stuck amongst them easier??
+[ ] Make the pause menu render on top of the game
+[ ] Make a better sense of control e.g., rotate bat so you can direct your shots better [ ] Maybe bouncing the ball behind you, risking your lives should have a good benefit for you e.g., powers up the ball somehow??

+[ ] Make animated point text
+[ ] Power up
+    - medical ball to heal lives

 [ ] Make it a mobile android game, make it work on LAN if both phones are on the same wifi.
 Add left and right buttons which light up when the left/right key is pressed (to indicate what this might be like on a phone)